 As in previous years, our focus in 2017 was on equality between men and women.
 In addition, we have paid even greater attention to the needs of different age groups / generational difference of our employees.
 Our high level of commitment continued to be to seen in our Employees and applicants with a refugee background.

-We have also taken this insight into account in the development of our new idea management system, "Steps".
-In this program, all employees can actively participate and exchange with others, from developing an idea, to working out the specifics until its implementation.
-See - "Time spent at work is also time spent living"
+We have also taken these findings into account in the development of our interactive idea management system "Steps".
+All employees can participate actively and in exchange with others, from the development of an idea to its implementation.
+See -Time spent at work is time spent living

 As a company, our goal is to avoid barriers to motivation.
 We would rather create the ideal conditions for our employees to be intrinsically motivated and to develop their best performance.
 In a climate that encourages and respects diversity and equal opportunity, this can be very successful.

 We also understand the active and intensive development of our culture of trust to be a means that supports us along this path.
 A foundation of trust.